Enjoy Our Death Valley Tours from Las Vegas

 In 1933, two million acres in and around Death Valley were proclaimed a National Monument by President Herbert Hoover.
 The Monument and additional surrounding areas were redesignated into a National Park in 1994.

 Mining was completely eradicated by 2005 when the last borax mine in the park was closed.
 Since then, the park has been untouched and nature has resumed its hold over this vast space.
+You can learn all of this and more in a much more engaging way on our Death Valley guided tours.

 Best Time to Visit

-The ideal time to embark on Death Valley trips is between October and May due to the extreme heat in summer.
+The ideal time to embark on Death Valley excursions is between October and May due to the extreme heat in summer.
 Annual rainfall ranges from 1.5 inches in the valley to over 15 inches in the surrounding mountains.

 In a good rainfall year, the valley blooms with a colorful display of wildflowers in the spring.

-Featured Tour
+Featured Death Valley Tour

 Want a taste of what Death Valley has to offer?
 Try out our Death Valley Tour!
 This Death Valley Tour from Las Vegas ferries you through the most spectacular and mystifying sights that Death Valley has to offer.